Gera1313/E-commerce/README.md

-# 13 Object-Relational Mapping (ORM): E-Commerce Back End
+# Object-Relational Mapping (ORM): E-Commerce Back End

-## Your Task
+## The Task

-Internet retail, also known as **e-commerce**, plays a significant role within the electronics industry, as it empowers businesses and consumers alike to conveniently engage in online buying and selling of electronic products.
-In the latest available data from 2021, the industry in the United States alone was estimated to have generated the substantial amount of US$2.54 trillion, according to the United Nations Conference on Trade and Development.
-E-commerce platforms like Shopify and WooCommerce provide a suite of services to businesses of all sizes.
-Due to the prevalence of these platforms, developers should understand the fundamental architecture of e-commerce sites.

-Your task is to build the back end for an e-commerce site by modifying starter code.
+The task is to build the back end for an e-commerce site by modifying starter code.
 You’ll configure a working Express.js API to use Sequelize to interact with a MySQL database.

-Because this application won’t be deployed, you’ll also need to provide a link to a walkthrough video that demonstrates its functionality and all of the acceptance criteria being met.
-You’ll need to submit a link to the video and add it to the readme of your project.

 ## User Story